maths/moodle-qtype_stack/doc/en/About/Community.md

 Groups of people who use STACK.
 You are welcome to join, ask questions and participate.
 * [SIG Mathe+ILIAS](https://docu.ilias.de/goto.php?target=grp_5183)
 * [Arbeitskreis Digitale Mathematik-Aufgaben in der Hochschullehre](http://www.ak-mathe-digital.de)
+* STACK professionals Network.
+In 2022 we created a nework of colleagues working on STACK questions.

 # User list